2015 GRANT AWARDSContinuing to meet the needs of our community

 - Community Pregnancy Clinic of Camas-Washougal – To assist with certifying two nurses to perform obstetric ultrasounds.

-- Meals on Wheels – To purchase food and food services supplies for the Camas and Washougal Meals on Wheels program.
-Will also aid people with special needs.
+- Meals on Wheels – Purchase food and food service supplies for Camas and Washougal Meals on Wheels program.

 - Friends and Foundation of the Camas Library – To support the library’s summer reading program for kids and teens.

 Friends of the Columbia River Gorge – Help fund the Vic Clausen Youth Outdoor education program for sixth graders in Jemtegaard and Canyon Creek Middle schools in Washougal School District.

 - REACH Community Development (formerly known as ACE) – Funds staff, administrative and supply costs to provide classes, workshops and meetings with residents to build self-sufficiency.

 - Camas Farmers Market – Helps implement “Produce Pals”, a weekly activities program to educate children about where and how food is produced.
 Kids completing weekly program receive a $2 token to spend at Camas Farmers Market – funds will buy $3,600 in tokens.